+The Environment Minor (18 credits) is intended to complement the expertise gained through a major or faculty program outside the MSE.
 Students taking an Environment Minor are exposed to different approaches, perspectives, and world views that will help them gain an understanding of the complexity and the conflicts that underlie environmental problems.

-Once approval is granted, to obtain a Minor Environment (or Minor Concentration Environment) students must:
+To obtain a Minor Environment (or Minor Concentration Environment) students must:

-(c) Ensure that all credits from complementary courses are outside the discipline or field of the major program.
+- Ensure that all credits from complementary courses are outside the discipline or field of the major program.

 Complementary Courses (18 credits)